wirt-ee/wirt-ee.github.io/docs/profile/index.md

 ---

 ## Purpose
-We are riht pick in those situations where technical expertise is needed, but the requestor has nothing to do and doesn't want to know anything about academic infrastructure.
+We are right pick in those situations where technical expertise is needed, but the requestor has nothing to do and doesn't want to know anything about academic infrastructure.
 Then we have a few options:

 * Convince business owners to work with academia